 Autodesk is committed to helping fuel a lifelong passion for design and making among students of all ages, both within and outside the classroom.
 We offer free educational licenses of Autodesk's professional software to students, educators, and accredited educational institutions worldwide.
 We inspire and support beginners with Tinkercad, a simple online 3D design and 3D printing tool.
-Through Autodesk Design Academy, we provide secondary and postsecondary schools hundreds of standards-aligned class projects to support design-based disciplines in Science, Technology, Engineering, Digital Arts, and Math (STEAM) using Autodesk's professional-grade design, engineering and entertainment software.
+Through Autodesk Design Academy, we provide secondary and post-secondary schools hundreds of standards-aligned class projects to support design-based disciplines in Science, Technology, Engineering, Digital Arts, and Math (STEAM) using Autodesk's professional-grade design, engineering, and entertainment software.
 Autodesk Design Academy curricula is also syndicated on iTunes U and Udemy, where millions of students go to learn online.
 Classes and projects are available on our Instructables website for anyone looking to expand their "making" skills.
+In November 2020, we launched a credential program, which empowers current and future Autodesk customers to learn in-demand toolsets, skillsets, and mindsets, while earning credentials that demonstrate their job readiness.
+We offer self-paced, modular learning through a range of skill levels, roles, and career ambitions, helping professionals demonstrate and apply relevant knowledge, step into emerging roles, and stay at the forefront of their industry.
 Our intention is to make Autodesk software ubiquitous and the design and making software of choice for those poised to become the next generation of professional users.

-Sustainability Programs
+Sustainability